-The Committee will provide the student, the instructor, the department chair, the Academic Integrity Office, and the school/college dean, with a written statement of findings and any sanctions assigned within 10 academic days of the final meeting of the Committee.
+The Committee will provide the student, the instructor, the Associate Dean of Academic Affairs, the Academic Integrity Office, and the SSW Dean, with a written statement of findings and any sanctions assigned within 10 academic days1 of the final meeting of the Committee.

 The decision made by the Committee may take one of three forms.